-The most successful accountants possess the ability to communicate with peers, customers, external business partners and investors alike, coupled with an acute eye for detail and key technical accounting knowledge.
-Employers will want you to demonstrate your professional qualities and your technical competencies on your CV and in the interview to prove why you are the best candidate for the job.
+The most successful accountants will possess the ability to communicate with peers, customers, external business partners and investors alike, coupled with an acute eye for detail and key technical accounting knowledge.
+So, employers will be looking for you to demonstrate your professional qualities and your technical competencies both on your CV and in person at interview to prove to them why you are the best candidate for the job.

-When starting your search for a graduate accountancy role, it is important to identify the skills and competencies that you have and research the organisations and jobs that you are best suited to.
-Decide if you are looking to gain broad practice experience or specialise in a particular area to know where to start your search.
+When starting your search for a trainee accountancy role, firstly it is important to identify the skills and competencies that you have and research the organisations and jobs that you are best suited to.
+Decide if you are looking to gain broad practice experience, or specialise in a particular area, to know where to start your search.
 You should also be aware of the factors which are most important to you, for example, location, salary and benefits, and workplace culture including flexible working or working hours.
 It’s recommended to possess an idea of your career aims and objectives for your first role in the sector.
-However, most important is the desire and enthusiasm to work in the accounting and finance field, as showing passion for your choice of work can make a huge difference in an interview.
+However, most important is the desire and enthusiasm to work in the accounting and finance field, as showing passion for your choice of work will make a huge difference in an interview.

-The Hays UK Salary & Recruiting Trends 2016 report found that 57% of finance employers plan to hire in 2016, and that 54% of finance employees plan to move jobs, so here’s how you can stand out to those employers planning to hire.
+The Hays UK Salary & Recruiting Trends 2017 report found that 80% of finance employers plan to hire this year, and that 60% of finance employees plan to move jobs, so here’s how you can stand out to those employers planning to expand their teams:

 Before starting your search, ensure that your CV is up to date with your experience and training and any professional qualifications that you already hold or are working towards.
-If you do not have prior accountancy experience, highlight areas of your previous employment or studies that show your analytical ability, attention to detail and communication skills to demonstrate the characteristics employers will be looking for.
-Show the areas you have excelled at in terms of study, particularly if this is directly relevant to what you are applying for.
+If you do not have prior accountancy experience, highlight areas of your previous employment or studies that show your analytical ability, numeracy, attention to detail and communication skills, to demonstrate the key characteristics employers will be looking for.
+Show the areas you have excelled at in terms of study, particularly if this is directly relevant to the role you are applying for.

-Make sure you also update any voluntary or extra-curricular activities too – being the treasurer of a committee at university is relevant when interviewing for a graduate job in finance.
-Remember that your CV is your sales pitch to a potential employer so ensure there are no spelling or grammar errors and that it is professionally presented.
+Make sure you also update any voluntary or extra-curricular activities too – being the treasurer of a committee at university is relevant when interviewing for a graduate or trainee job in finance.
+Remember that your CV is your first sales pitch to a potential employer so ensure there are no spelling or grammatical errors and it is professionally presented.
 Choosing a clear simple font size and type, and spacing, are all important factors.